BryanAvery/Node.js_RESTfulAPI/README.md

 This is an app demonstrating simple API implementation with Node.js, Express and MongoDb

-The `api` uri preceeds all API endpoints and the following endpoints are currently available
+The `api` uri preceds all API endpoints and the following endpoints are currently available

 * GET `/api/contacts`
 * POST `/api/contacts`